 From the scenic plains of the Tibetan plateau to the flowing waters of the Yangzi River, China is one of the most beautiful countries in Asia with a plethora of astounding natural and artificial attractions.
 A ravishing country rich in traditions and heritage, China draws much of its fascinating beauty from a plethora of countless innovative building designs inspired by the country’s rich history and culture.
 However, due to its constant experimentation, the country has also seen some of the most bizarre buildings in the world: a good example would be the Tianzi Hotel, which has been voted on different occasions as the world’s ugliest building.
-Nonetheless, it’s always an elating experience to visit China’s majestic skyscrapers and other historical buildings erected centuries ago.
+Nonetheless, it’s always an elating experience to visit China’s majestic skyscrapers, monasteries, and other historical buildings erected centuries ago.
 Read through this article to discover an in-depth list of famous buildings in China.

 1. National Centre for the Performing Arts